TandemChat/landing/legal/Terms of Service.md

 - **Terms** – the Terms of Service, a legally binding agreement between Us and You ("Terms", "Terms of Service")
 - **You** – the user ("you", "your" or "user")
-- **Revolt** – the service provided by us ("Revolt", "Platform", "Service" or "Application")
+- **Tandem** – the service provided by us ("Tandem", "Platform", "Service" or "Application")
-- **Revolt Communications** – our company ("us", "we", or "our")
+- **Tandem org.** – our company ("us", "we", or "our")

 Your access to and use of the service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who access or use our services.
 By accessing or using the service you agree to be bound by these Terms.
 If you disagree with any part of the terms, then please discontinue the use of this service.

 ### **Understanding what we are**

-Revolt is a chat application that allows you to communicate with other users through instant messaging, voice or video calls.
+Tandem is a chat application that allows you to communicate with other users through instant messaging, voice or video calls.
 Some content shared on the platform may lead to external websites that are not hosted by us.
 See [5.
 Other linked websites](#5.%20Other%20linked%20websites).

 **By using our Service, you agree:**

 - You are 13 years of age or older.
 - You have read and understood the Terms and Privacy Policy.
-- You agree to abide by our [Acceptable Usage Policy](https://revolt.chat/aup).
+- You agree to abide by our [Acceptable Usage Policy](https://tandemchat.ru/aup).

 The Terms are subject to change at any time, we will always notify you at least 30 days in advance when we make changes.